brian-reeder/Securonix.PowerShell.CLI/Docs/Incident Management/Update-SecuronixIncident.md

 A required API Parameter.
 Enter an action that you want to perform for the incident.
 You can run the Available Threat Actions on an Incident API to view the available actions.

 ### -Attributes
 Depending on workflow configured in your organization, add the required attributes.
-Run Confirm-SecuronixIncidentAction, or Get-SecuronixIncidentActions to view all the attributes (required or not).
+Run Confirm-SecuronixIncidentAction, or Get-SecuronixIncidentActionList to view all the attributes (required or not).

 ## Links
 [Securonix 6.4 REST API Categories - Incident Management](https://documentation.securonix.com/onlinedoc/Content/6.4%20Cloud/Content/SNYPR%206.4/6.4%20Guides/Web%20Services/6.4_REST%20API%20Categories.htm#IncidentManagement)